Andresmup/github-foundations/20_CODESPACES/Readme.md

 ### Theme
 Github Codespaces should persist your VSC theme that you change in codespaces.

-User interface decorators or themes are personal choices that should no be put in the devcontainer.json file
+<ins>User interface decorators or themes are personal choices that should no be put in the devcontainer.json file</ins>

 ### Retention period and Timeout
 Under  Github Settings -> Codespaces you can change the timeout and retention period.